-A man who had a stammering tongue, who could not even converse correctly, succeeded in sustaining this great Cause!
-If he had not been assisted by divine power he would never have been able to carry out this great work.
+A Man Who had a stammering tongue, Who could not even converse correctly, succeeded in sustaining this great Cause!
+If He had not been assisted by divine power, He would never have been able to carry out this great work.
 These facts are undeniable.
-Scientists, Greek philosophers, the great men of Rome, became famous in the world, each one of them having specialised in one branch of learning only.
+Materialist philosophers, Greek thinkers, the great men of Rome became famous in the world, each one of them having specialized in one branch of learning only.
 Thus Galen and Hippocrates became celebrated in medicine, Aristotle in logic and reasoning, and Plato in ethics and theology.
 How is it that a shepherd could acquire all of this knowledge?
-It is beyond doubt that he must have been assisted by an omnipotent power.
+It is beyond doubt that He must have been assisted by an omnipotent power.

-Consider also what trials and difficulties arise for

-people.
-To prevent an act of cruelty, Moses struck down an Egyptian, and afterwards became known amongst men as a murderer; more notably because the man he had killed was of the ruling nation.
-Then he fled, and it was after that that he was raised to the rank of a Prophet!
+Consider also what trials and difficulties arise for people.
+To prevent an act of cruelty, Moses struck down an Egyptian and afterward became known among men as a murderer, more notably because the man He had killed was of the ruling nation.
+Then He fled, and it was after that that He was raised to the rank of a Prophet!

-In spite of his evil repute, how wonderfully he was guided by a supernatural power in establishing his great institutions and laws!
+In spite of His evil repute, how wonderfully He was guided by a supernatural power in establishing His great institutions and laws!

-CHRIST
+6: CHRIST

-AFTERWARDS Christ came saying, 'I am born of the Holy Spirit.'
+Afterward Christ came, saying, "I am born of the Holy Spirit."
 Though it is now easy for the Christians to believe this assertion, at that time it was very difficult.
-The text of the Gospel says, 'Is not this the son of Joseph of Nazareth whom we know?
-How can he say therefore, I came down from heaven?'
+According to the text of the Gospel the Pharisees said, "Is not this the son of Joseph of Nazareth Whom we know?
+How can He say, therefore, I came down from heaven?"

-Briefly, this man, who apparently, and in the eyes of all, was lowly, arose with such great power that he abolished a religion that had lasted fifteen hundred years, at a time when the slightest deviation from it exposed the offender to danger or to death.
-Moreover, in the days of Christ the morals of the whole world and the condition of the Israelites had become completely confused and corrupted, and Israel had fallen into a state of the utmost degradation, misery, At one time they had been taken and bondage. captive by the Chaldeans and Persians, at another time they were reduced to slavery by the Assyrians, then they became the subjects and vassals of the Greeks. and at the coming of Christ they were ruled over and despised by the Romans.
+Briefly, this Man, Who, apparently, and in the eyes of all, was lowly, arose with such great power that He abolished a religion that had lasted fifteen hundred years, at a time when the slightest deviation from it exposed the offender to danger or to death.
+Moreover, in the days of Christ the morals of the whole world and the condition of the Israelites had become completely confused and corrupted, and Israel had fallen into a state of the utmost degradation, misery and bondage.
+At one time they had been taken captive by the Chaldeans and Persians; at another time they were reduced to slavery to the Assyrians; then they became the subjects and vassals of the Greeks; and finally they were ruled over and despised by the Romans.

-This young man, Christ, by the help of a supernatural power, abrogated the ancient Mosaic Law, reformed the general morals, and once again laid the foundation of eternal glory for the Israelites.
-Moreover, he brought to humanity the glad tidings of universal peace, and spread abroad teachings which were not for Israel alone, but were for the general happiness of the whole human race.
+This young Man, Christ, by the help of a supernatural power, abrogated the ancient Mosaic Law, reformed the general morals, and once again laid the foundation of eternal glory for the Israelites.
+Moreover, He brought to humanity the glad tidings of universal peace, and spread abroad teachings which were not for Israel alone but were for the general happiness of the whole human race.

-Those who first strove to do away with him were the Israelites and his own kindred.
-To all outward appearances they overcame him, and brought him into direst distress.
-At last they crowned him with the crown of thorns and crucified him.
-But Christ, while apparently in the deepest misery and affliction, proclaimed: 'This Sun will be resplendent, this Light will shine, my grace will surround the world, and all my enemies will be brought low.'
-And as he said, so it was: for all the kings of the earth have not been able to withstand him.
-Nay, all their standards have been overthrown, whilst the banner of that Oppressed One has been raised to the zenith.
+Those who first strove to do away with Him were the Israelites, His own kindred.
+To all outward appearances they overcame Him and brought Him into direst distress.
+At last they crowned Him with the crown of thorns and crucified Him.
+But Christ, while apparently in the deepest misery and affliction, proclaimed, "This Sun will be resplendent, this Light will shine, My grace will surround the world, and all My enemies will be brought low."
+And as He said, so it was; for all the kings of the earth have not been able to withstand Him.
+Nay, all their standards have been overthrown, while the banner of that Oppressed One has been raised to the zenith.